CCA-Public/digital-archives-manual/guides/diskimaging.md

 To rip an audio-CD with cdparanoia, follow the steps below.
 1. Insert the disc to be imaged in one of the drives on any BitCurator workstation.
-2. Virus scan the media using the ClamAv command.
+2. Virus scan the media using the ClamAV command.
 If there are no viruses, proceed with the next step.
 3. Run an analysis on the optical disc:
 	* Open the terminal and type the “lsblk” command and press enter.
 The lsblk command (list block devices) will print all the available block devices.
 This is where you will find the name given by Linux for your optical drive.
 The name of the optical drive should look like “sr#”, such as sr0 or sr1.
 If the name of your mount is sr0, then the file path for your drive will be “/dev/sr0”.
 	* Type “sudo disktype /dev/sr# > filename-disktype.txt” and press enter.